amirharduf/FFDB_Sleep/README.md

 **Code name:** SleepAnalyzerNematostella.m

 This code is designed to convert pixel-change raw data extracted from video to sleep and sleep architecture.
-Below are instructions on using the code and setting up the required folder structure.
+Below are the instructions on how using the code and setting up the required folder structure.

 ###  Code Usage and folder structure
 * Make sure you have MATLAB installed using the software guidelines